willx33/repo-tools/README.md

-# Repo Tools
+# AI Workflow

-A collection of tools to enhance git repository workflows.
+A collection of tools to streamline AI-assisted development workflows.

 ## Features

-- **Repo Code Context Copier**: Copies the entire content of a git repository (respecting .gitignore) to your clipboard with file paths included.
+- **Repo Code Context Copier**: Copies relevant code context from git repos to your clipboard for use with AI assistants.

 ## Installation